Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Input Convex Neural Network for DOE Optimization Problem

 \subsection{Constraint Retrenchment Strategy}

-In the discussions above, we focus on the properties of optimization problems and ICNN models, and let ICNNs learn all the bus voltage magnitudes, line current magnitudes, and line active powers.
-Intuitively, we need to increase the depth and width of ICNN models as the scale of the distribution system increases.
-Increasing the number of neurons enhances ICNNs' capability in learning complex mappings, while it also increases the number of variables in the optimization problem.
-Although the LP form of the DOE optimization problem can be efficiently solved, we still want to keep the number of neurons to its minimum.
+In the discussions above, we focus on improving the tractability of the DOE optimization problem from the perspective of operations research.
+Although LP problems can be efficiently solved, longer solution time is required when the number of variables and constraints grows larger.
+Intuitively, the solution time of the relaxed DOE optimization problem (\ref{linear DOE}) is positively correlated with the number of neurons used in ICNNs.
+Thus, to preserve solution efficiency in large-scale systems, we want to keep the number of neurons to its minimum.
 To this end, we propose a constraint retrenchment strategy that leverages the radial structure of distribution system topologies and prunes out unbinding constraints.
 With the unbinding constraint set, we can remove some entries of the output vectors $y^o$ and thereby reduce the dimensions of ICNN output layers.